• Skip to primary navigation

 Cold Foam Recipe Ingredients

-Here are the ingredients you will need to make this vanilla sweet cream cold foam recipe:
+Here what you'll need to make this vanilla sweet cream cold foam recipe.
+For full details please see the recipe card below.

 • Heavy Whipping Cream - If using an electric milk frother it is very easy to whip up whole milk, or even oat milk.